xCirno1/Math-Wizard/readme.md

 ## Features
 - Parsing problems and equations
+- Safe calculation without the usage of `eval` or `exec`
 - Basic calculation (PEMDAS problem)

 ## How it works
+Math Wizard operates by accepting problems and equations as strings and using its own algorithm to solve them.
+Here's a breakdown of the process:
-1. Math Wizard received the problem/equation as a string.
+1. Math Wizard receives the problem or equation as a string.
-2. It parses the string per character, and decide what type the character is (operator, digit, etc).
+2. It parses the string character by character, identifying the type of each character (operator, digit, etc.).
-3. After the parsing section finishes, it then sees the problem's identity.
-(How many variables?
-Is it an equation?, and so on...)
+3. Once the parsing phase is complete, Math Wizard determines the problem's identity, such as the number of variables or whether it's an equation.
-4. It decides the problem type (Basic PEMDAS, Quadratic Equation, etc)
+4. It then categorizes the problem type, whether it falls under Basic PEMDAS, Quadratic Equation, or other categories.
-5. It solves the problem using specific functions, divided according to its type.
+5. Using specific functions bound to each problem type, Math Wizard proceeds to solve the problem.

-_Note: This is a development project, do not use on production._
+_Note: This project is currently on development and should not be used in production environments._